LieberInstitute/DeDHed/README.md

 #>   }
 ```

-Please note that the `DeDHeD` was only made possible thanks to many
+Please note that the `qsvaR` was only made possible thanks to many
 other R and bioinformatics software authors, which are cited either in
 the vignettes and/or the paper(s) describing this package.

 ## Code of Conduct

-Please note that the `DeDHeD` project is released with a [Contributor
+Please note that the `qsvaR` project is released with a [Contributor
 Code of Conduct](http://bioconductor.org/about/code-of-conduct/).
 By
 contributing to this project, you agree to abide by its terms.